 These are covered in detail in the additional resources on Change Management.

-A structured process for professional/organisational planned change, using the 7 Steps to Successful Management of Change
+A structured process for professional/organisational planned change, to Successfully Managing of Change

 Force field analysis is a management technique developed by Kurt Lewin, a pioneer in the field of social sciences, for diagnosing situations.
 It will be useful when looking at the variables involved in planning and implementing a change program and will undoubtedly be of use in team building projects, when attempting to overcome resistance to change.